 You are eligible to fill out the application for the Doctor of Pharmacy (Pharm.D.)
 Professional Program if you have met the following criteria:

 - Complete required prerequisite courses by the end of the spring semester in order to be considered for fall enrollment.

 - The PCAT is required and must be taken no later than January of the year in which you are seeking fall enrollment.

 - Submit a valid TOEFL IBT with a total score of 102 or higher, and with a speaking sub-score of 25 or higher, or an International English Language Testing System (IELTS) speaking band score of 7.5 or higher, if English is not your native language or primary language of secondary instruction.

 - In addition to the PharmCAS application, transfer applicants must complete an application with the University of Connecticut Office of Transfer Admissions by April 1st.

-Applications that do not meet the above criteria or that are not submitted properly will be denied promptly and without consideration.
+Applications that do not meet the above criteria or that are not submitted properly cannot be considered for admission.
 If you have any questions regarding your particular situation, please contact the Professional Program Office directly at (860) 486-2216.
-Admission to the School of Pharmacy is competitive and based upon the following criteria:
+Admission to the School of Pharmacy is competitive and considered holistically upon the following criteria:

 - Math/science prerequisite GPA

 - Non-academic experiences (e.g. organizations, healthcare / science / clinical – related experience, certifications, work experience, etc.)